saurabh-kumar-panday-18/SpotifyClone/README.md

 # new project
-using html and css  sporitfy clone
+using html and css  Spotify Clone.